jbowman86/School_District_Analysis/README_Challenge_Module_4.md

 ### How is the school summary affected?

-The original analysis for school results can observed in the link below:
+The original analysis for Thomas High School results can observed in the link below:

 ![
 ](https://github.com/jbowman86/School_District_Analysis/blob/main/Resources/Thomas_High_School_original_analysis.png)